Eggplant Parmigiana Recipe You’ll Make on Repeat

 3

-Brown the Eggplants: Heat a small amount of olive oil in a large frying pan over medium heat.
-Add the eggplant slices in a single layer (you may need to do this in batches) and cook until they are golden brown on both sides.
-Remove the eggplants and place them on a paper towel-lined plate.
-Finish the Eggplant in the Oven: Preheat your oven to 375°F .
-Arrange the eggplant slices in a single layer on a baking sheet and bake for about 15 minutes until they are soft and fully cooked.
+Heat a thin layer of olive oil in a large frying pan over medium heat.
+Working in batches, add the breaded eggplant slices in a single layer.
+Cook each slice until golden brown on both sides, about 2–3 minutes per side.
+Once browned, transfer the slices to a paper towel-lined plate to absorb excess oil.
+Preheat your oven to 375°F (190°C).
+Arrange the browned eggplant slices in a single layer on a baking sheet.
+Bake for about 15 minutes, or until the eggplant is soft, tender, and fully cooked through.
+This step helps ensure the inside is creamy and the outside stays perfectly crisp.

 4